Yayaka/Yayaka/specification/index.md

 #### fetch-user

-An action to fetch user's profile and trust list.
+An action to fetch user's profile and authorized services list.

 - Destination MUST be an identity service.
 - Payload have following properties.